m3data/collapse-archetypes/research-on-dimensions-used.md

 ## Updated Research on Theoretical Foundations of the Five Dimensions

-Recent research in 2024–2025 has produced a range of studies updating, integrating, or refining the frameworks underlying the five dimensions you describe: affective, cognitive, relational, temporal, and behavioral.
+Recent research in 2024–2025 has produced a range of studies updating, integrating, or refining the frameworks underlying the five dimensions used in collapse archetypes: affective, cognitive, relational, temporal, and behavioral.
 Below is a synthesis of the most current findings relevant to each theoretical foundation.

 ### Affective Dimension — Terror Management and Positive Psychology